AC-Polymer-SDL-4/actuator-dispenser/Hardware/README.md

 # Hardware Assembly Guide
 ## Summary of steps
-_Total assembly time: ~4 hours_
+_Total assembly time: approximately 4 hours_

 1. Order the required parts in the BoM.
-2. 3D-print the files in the `3D_models` folder including the tool head and optionally the deckware holder, backlight clamps and electronics casing
+2. 3D-print the files in the `Hardware/STL_Files` folder including the tool head, deckware holder, backlight clamps and optional electronics casing.
+If needed, editable models are provided in `Hardware/Fusion_Files`
 3. Assemble the CNC machine following the manufacturer's instructions (_2 hours_)
 4. Connect the actuator to the microcontroller and power supply (_20 mins_)
-5. Connect the device to your computer and code setup (_25+ minutes, depending on your operating system_)
+5. Connect the device to your computer and code setup (_25+ mins, depending on your operating system_)
 6. Assemble the tool head (_50 mins_)
 7. Mount the backlight and deck ware holder (_optional, 5 mins_)